quixio/quix-streams/docs/write.md

 ## Minimal example

-This is a minimal code example you can use to write data to a topic using the Quix SDK:
+This is a minimal code example you can use to write data to a topic using Quix Streams:

 === "Python"